ELEMENT I.7.B.

 Required written materials

-3. The researcher, pharmacist, or other designated individual maintains records of the product's delivery to the clinical trial site, the inventory at the site, the use by each participant, and the return to the sponsor or alternative disposition of unused products.
-These records include dates, quantities, batch or serial numbers, and expiration dates (if applicable), and the unique code numbers assigned to the investigational products and trial participants.
+- The investigator/institution and/or a pharmacist or other appropriate individual should maintain records of the product’s delivery, the inventory, the use by each participant (including documenting that the participants were provided the doses specified by the protocol) and the return to the sponsor and destruction or alternative disposition of unused product(s).
+These records should include dates, quantities, batch/serial numbers, expiration dates (if applicable) and the unique code numbers assigned to the investigational product(s) and trial participants.
+For authorized medicinal products, alternative approaches to the aforementioned may be considered, in accordance with local regulatory requirements.

 Outcomes

-• Investigational test articles are used only in approved research protocols and under the direction of approved researchers.
+- Test articles or investigational products are used only in approved research protocols and under the direction of approved researchers.

-• The organization has a process to ensure the proper handling of investigational test articles.
+- The organization has a process to ensure the proper handling of test articles or investigational products.